ChanceGooch/SQL_Project_Data_Job_Analysis/README.md

 - **Employers:** There are a wide variety of companies offering these salaries across many different industries indicating a broad interest in data analysis.

 ### 2. What are the skills required for top-paying data analyst roles?
-Now that we have the top paying roles I wanted to next find the skills required for each of these roles.
-I did this by joining the job postings table with the skills table to find exactly what skills each of the highest paying employers were looking for.
+Next, I wanted to figure out the skills required for the highest paying roles.
+To do this, I joined the highest paying job query with the skills tables to figure out exactly what high paying employers are looking for in their data analysts.
 ```sql
 WITH top_paying_jobs AS (
     Select